-Gray has surged to popularity in the bedroom, and it isn’t just because of a certain book with a titillating plot.
-Once thought of as dark, depressing or cave-like, the new crop of gray paints has thrown those old misconceptions right out the window.
-Done right, gray can be a whisper of tranquil background color, a strong statement of contemporary style or an intermediary that plays nicely with just about any other color on the spectrum.
+Gray has surged to popularity in the bedroom, and it isn’t just because of a certain novel with a titillating plot.
+Once thought of as dark, depressing, or cave-like, the new crop of gray paints has thrown those old misconceptions right out the window.
+Used right, gray can be a whisper of tranquil background color, a strong statement of contemporary style, or an intermediary that plays nicely with just about any other color on the spectrum.

 Here's a soft shade of gray with a green undertone.
 Try Valspar's Sage Morsel with medium shades of pink and green for a feminine look, or combine it with stronger blues for a modern, tranquil feel.
 It's a sophisticated color with just enough interest to hold it's own, yet it isn't overwhelming or dramatic.